Gitjas/Ascalons_Questpack/AC_QUEST/Readme-AC_QUEST-English.txt

 2.02
--more journal entries for the quest "The Serpents of Abbathor" -Bashrik's hammer now has the correct statistics description -after setting Melina's ghost to rest there is one "I did it" dialogue with Aaron.
+-more journal entries for the quest "The Serpents of Abbathor" -Bashrik's hammer now has the correct statistics description -after setting Marina's ghost to rest there is one "I did it" dialogue with Aaron.
 -werewolfquest: if Thalantyr mixes the antidote the cutscene now fades to blayck instead of displaying that the "Antichickenator" spell is used.
 -journal entry in Emerson's dialogue now appear directly with the according dialogue lines.
 -updated readme so description matches the compatible games